Surgical Procedures: Adrenalectomy for Cancer of the Adrenal Gland

 Symptoms to report to your healthcare team include:

-- Signs of a wound infection including redness, tenderness or incisional drainage.
+- Signs of a wound infection include redness, tenderness, or incisional drainage.

 - Difficulty breathing.